 - The text of the CFP to a maximum of 200 words

 If accepted, your CFP will be publicized to the ACCUTE membership in early or mid-September with a deadline for submissions of 15 November.
+This year, submissions will be sent to the ACCUTE office at firstname.lastname@example.org, then distributed to the panel organizers.
 Note that you are responsible for ensuring that submissions to your panel conform to ACCUTE’s proposal guidelines, as stated in the final bullet point, above.

 Organizer(s) of the jointly sponsored panels are solely responsible for choosing participants using the vetting or assessment protocols of the co-sponsoring association; ACCUTE does, however, ask that all submissions be vetted, and that organizers bear in mind the ACCUTE Vetting Guidelines.
-The organizer(s) advise the submitters of the results, and forward the successful papers (with accompanying materials) to the ACCUTE office.
-Papers and panels are not subject to further vetting, but ACCUTE may request expert comment on them.
-If a proposed jointly-sponsored panel is selected for the ACCUTE program, the organizing member is expected to attend the ACCUTE conference in May to act as Panel Chair; if this is not possible, the co-sponsoring society should assign a Chair.
+The organizer(s) advise the submitters of the results, and forward the papers (with accompanying materials) to the ACCUTE office.
+Any submissions not selected for the panel will go into the “general pool” and will be considered for the ACCUTE conference program.
+Papers accepted to the jointly sponsored panel are not subject to further vetting, but ACCUTE may request expert comment on them.
+If a jointly sponsored panel is selected for the ACCUTE program, the organizing member is expected to attend the ACCUTE conference to act as Panel Chair; if this is not possible, the co-sponsoring society should assign a Chair.

 Please note: Ordinarily, each association is permitted one joint panel at ACCUTE, but two may be permitted if the response warrants.